gsoft-inc/wl-web-configs/docs/about.md

 ## License

-See the [LICENSE](https://github.com/gsoft-inc/wl-web-configs/blob/main/LICENSE) on Github.
+See the [LICENSE](https://github.com/gsoft-inc/wl-web-configs/blob/main/LICENSE) on GitHub.